Mirantis/mke-docs/content/docs/configuration/multus.md

    EOF
    ```

-4. Verify the creation of the the network attachment definition.
+4. Verify the creation of the the network attachment definition:

    ```
    kubectl get network-attachment-definition